coopiteasy/cie-e-commerce/website_sale_customer_type/README.rst

 - Restrict products that a customer can view on the e-commerce to a list of allowed products.
+- Restrict eCommerce Categories that a customer can view on the e-commerce to a list of allowed categories.
 - Restrict acquirers that a customer can use on the e-commerce to a list of allowed acquirers.
 - Force the customer to login before accessing to the e-commerce.